Understanding the Importance of pH in Cocoa Powder

 Color Development

-- Alkalized cocoa works better with baking powder or neutral formulations
+Natural cocoa works well with baking soda.
+Conversely, alkalized cocoa performs better with baking powder or neutral systems.

 Solubility and Stability

-In international trade, cocoa powder is commonly categorized by pH range:
+In international trade, cocoa powder is commonly categorized by pH range.
+For instance:

 - pH 5.0 – 5.5 → Natural Cocoa Powder